muraliThokala/sdk-nrf/samples/wifi/thread_coex/README.rst

 |              |                | and this acts as peer device to Thread server that runs on the DUT nRF7002 DK.     |
 +--------------+----------------+------------------------------------------------------------------------------------+

-To trigger concurrent transmissions at RF level on both Wi-Fi and Thread, the sample runs traffic on separate threads, one for each.
-The sample uses standard Zephyr threads.
-The threads are configured with non-negative priority (pre-emptible thread).
-For details on threads and scheduling, refer to `Threads`_.

 Configuration
 *************